The unexpectedly large number of pop and rock songs inspired by the notorious genocidal figure.

 The Saxon song is a somewhat restrained affair compared to Cathedral’s Hopkins (Witchfinder General), taken from their 1995 album The Carnival Bizarre.
 This song comes complete with a hilarious video directed by Redemption Films head and sometime Reprobate contributor Nigel Wingrove, featuring his regular muse Eileen Daly and lead singer Lee Dorrian dancing in eccentric fashion.

-Finally, we can’t leave without mentioning early Eighties stoner metal band Witchfinder General, who were never very good, but did have splendidly lurid LP covers featuring a topless Joanne Latham, and not only took their name from the film, but also penned a song of the same name.
+Finally, we can’t leave without mentioning the early Eighties stoner metal band Witchfinder General, who were never very good, but did have splendidly lurid LP covers featuring topless Page 3 Girl Joanne Latham, and not only took their name from the film but also penned a song of the same name.

 What Matthew Hopkins would make of these musical ‘tributes’ is anyone’s guess – he’d probably have everyone involved burned at the stake.
 But the fact remains that he is one of the more unlikely pop music icons of the 20th century.